 To utilize a pattern template or stitch guide on top of such materials, a product like the Sulky 486-12 12-Inch by 9-Yard Solvy Water Soluble Stabilizer Roll would be an excellent alternative.

 The major disadvantage of wash-away stabilizers is humidity.
 In hot weather, the topping melts far too quickly as soon as my fingers begin to sweat.
+It is also in the list of top best stabilizer for embroidery machine.

 It looks like a cutaway stabilizer but once you embroider on it and water hit it.
 It will totally disappear so, I like it most to use in various projects like for towels, shirts and other clothing.